-In other words, why run away when someone starts mud slinging?
-And does the fact they enjoy it change anything?
-Makes no sense logically.
+In other words, why would you think it wise to run away when someone starts slinging mud?
+Are you afraid of mud?
+And does the fact someone else enjoys being in mud change anything?

 Why not defeat an adversary in wrestling and then clean yourself as one would be expected after achieving any task requiring perspiration and exposure?

 Consider the following version of the saying, which suggests one is wise to disregard a fear of becoming dirty while working hard to persevere against adversity:

 It has been remarked by a wise man that he who wrestles with a hog must expect to be spattered with filth, whether he is vanquished or not.
 This maxim I have long known and appreciated; nevertheless, there are occasions when it must be disregarded.
 A man may be attacked in such a way that he is compelled to flagellate his hogship, even at the risk of being contaminated by the unclean beast.